-The purpose is to create greater awareness of what we are thinking and feeling during the day.
+The purpose of this question is to create greater awareness of what we are thinking and feeling during the day.

 It also helps us to define the feelings we want to feel, and to find the thoughts we need to think to create those feelings.

-- Sit down every morning, think about the question for a few minutes, then write down your answer.
+- Sit down in the morning, think about the question (‘How do I want to feel today?’) for a few minutes, then write down your answer.

-- Don’t forget to also think about the question several times during the day.
+- Try to remind yourself to think about the question again and again throughout the day.
 Ask yourself at different times of the day and in different situations how you want to feel right in that moment.